Ukraine's Zelenskyy makes emotional appeal for EU membership

 Russian forces also stepped up attacks in neighboring Luhansk province, launching “a broad offensive,” regional Gov. Serhii Haidai said.

-In the northeastern Kharkiv province, 23 cities and villages came under shelling.
+In Ukraine's northeastern Kharkiv province, 23 cities and villages came under shelling.
 In the border city of Vovchansk, shelling damaged about 10 apartment buildings.

 Follow the AP's coverage of the war at https://apnews.com/hub/russia-ukraine